Crime and violence: data

 Crime recorded by the police fails to reveal the incidence of all crime committed across Scotland; this is because a high proportion of crimes are not reported to the police.
 In Scotland, the Scottish Crime and Justice Survey (SCJS) is a national survey of people's experiences and perceptions of crime in Scotland.

-• Approximately 494,000 crimes were experienced by adults.
-Of these an estimated 73% were crimes to property and 27% were violent crimes.
-This represents a fall of 53% in the overall level of crime, and 58% fall in violent crime since 2008/09.
+• Approximately 661,000 violent and property crimes were experienced by adults in Scotland.
+Of these an estimated 65% were crimes to property and 35% were violent crimes.
+This represents a fall of 37% in these crimes combined, and a 27% fall in violent crime since 2008/09.

-• 10% of adults were victims of at least one crime.
-This statistic is used by the Scottish Government as a National Indicator.
+• 20% of adults were victims of at least one crime.
+10% of adults had been a victim of property crime, 3% of violent crime, 12% for property and violent crime combined, and 10% of the new crime category of fraud or computer misuse.
 Trends by different equality groups can be explored on the Equality Evidence Finder

-• The majority of crime victimisation related to property crime, such that it is estimated that 8.7% of all adults, had experienced property crime, including housebreaking and other household theft, vehicle theft and vandalism.
-In comparison 1.7% of people had been a victim of violent crime, such as assault or robbery.
-People under 25 years of age, those living in the most deprived areas in Scotland, disabled people, and those living in urban areas were most likely to experience crime.
+• People under 25 years of age, those living in the most deprived areas in Scotland, disabled people, and those living in urban areas were most likely to experience crime.

-• More than three quarters of adults (76%) thought the local crime rate had stayed the same or reduced in the past two years.
-This statistic is used by the Scottish Government as a National Indicator.
+• Over two-thirds of adults (71%) thought the local crime rate had stayed the same or reduced in the past two years.
 Trends by different equality groups can be explored on the Equality Evidence Finder

-The Scottish Household Survey asks respondents whether they feel very or fairly safe when walking alone in their neighbourhood after dark and whether they feel safe at home alone at night.
-Based on the 2022 survey (the most recent non-telephone survey), it was estimated that 81% of adults felt very or fairly safe when walking alone in their neighbourhood after dark.
+The Scottish Household Survey asks respondents how safe they feel when walking alone in their neighbourhood after dark and whether they feel safe at home alone at night.
+Based on the 2024 survey , it was estimated that 78% of adults felt very or fairly safe when walking alone in their neighbourhood after dark.

 Please note: If you require the most up-to-date data available, please check the data sources directly as new data may have been published since these data pages were last updated.
 Although we endeavour to ensure that the data pages are kept up-to-date, there may be a time lag between new data being published and the relevant ScotPHO web pages being updated.